lgbt-foundation/whitepaper/whitepaper.md

 #### Smart Contracts

-Smart contracts enable credible transactions without a verification of a third party.
+Smart contracts enable fast and cheap/free transactions that can be "trusted" without trusting a third party or using any centralized source of verification.
 The use cases for smart contracts for the LGBT Token are versatile and reach far beyond the standard transfer of Tokens between individuals.
 We see a number of unique opportunities for the three different pillars of the LGBT Token that will be publicly available on GitHub.

 For example,

-- the user can define if additional demographic or identity information can be transmitted anonymously with merchants for marketing purposes;
+* the user can define if additional demographic or identity information can be transmitted anonymously with merchants for marketing purposes (and be rewarded in LGBT Tokens) - merchants will need to stake tokens to be part of the system and as such are incentivised to act within the best interests of users and the network.

-- escrow services for purchases that will be released once the service is provided; and
+* escrow services for purchases that will be released once the service is provided

-- funds sent via LGBT Impact can be bound to acquire goods and services only from whitelisted wallets of specific merchants and organizations to eliminate unwanted spending of LGBT Impact funds.
+* funds sent via LGBT Impact can be bound to acquire goods and services only from whitelisted wallets of specific merchants and organizations to eliminate unwanted spending of LGBT Impact funds

 #### Current Technical Limitations of the Ethereum Network